openstack/i18n/doc/source/translation_stats.rst

 If your Zanata ID is not included in the translator list, you need to add your Zanata ID to the list.
-Contact your language coordinator, email the i18n mailling list, or submit a patch to add your ID by yourself.
+Contact your language coordinator, email the i18n mailing list, or submit a patch to add your ID by yourself.

 ..
 TODO (amotoki):